cr4yz/sbox-boilerplate/README.md

 { "name": "my-gamemode" }
 ```

+### Cleaning up

+If you don't need any of the content folders (materials, models, textures, etc), feel free to delete them.
+If your addon is just a map, all you need is the `maps` folder.

 ### BoilerplateGame.cs
 This is the script that initializes your gamemode.
 1. Rename the file, namespace, class, and constructor to suit your addon, i.e. `MyGamemode.cs`